How to Get a VO Agent ANYWHERE

 - Get regular feedback on your authenticity whether from friends and family or pros.

 Assume your resume will only be skimmed.
+Skill and reputation matter, not resumes.
+So keep it to one page.
 Besides a brief job history and education summary at the bottom, your resume should include a section each for • Experience • Related Experience • Training Whichever is most impressive goes first.

 ► To convert an existing resume into a voice over resume, your main job is to add more ultra-brief summaries to your “Related Experience” section.